bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Aaron Van Wirdum: 00:09:38

 Yeah, right.
 So that's what the inscriptions are.
 Inscriptions are uploading data into the Bitcoin blockchain.
 And that's probably, It seems that's sort of what most of the controversy, the Twitter shitstorm, is about.
 And that's also what we're going to address mostly in this episode.
 I don't think we're going to get into Ordinals too much, although we've already mentioned it.
 So, Sjors, how does it work?
-How did KC get around this limit, this OP_RETURN limit?
+How did Casey get around this limit, this `OP_RETURN` limit?
 What's the...

 Sjors Provoost: 00:10:10

-Yeah, so basically the way OP_RETURN works is you're creating an output basically.
+Yeah, so basically the way `OP_RETURN` works is you're creating an output basically.
 And when you create an output, you basically have to tell the nodes or the blockchain what way this output can be spent.
 And that's fine.
-You basically say OP_RETURN and then followed by a bunch of gibberish.
-Doesn't matter what it is because as soon as the blockchain is reading OP_RETURN, it stops, it says, okay, it's valid.
+You basically say `OP_RETURN` and then followed by a bunch of gibberish.
+Doesn't matter what it is because as soon as the blockchain is reading `OP_RETURN`, it stops, it says, okay, it's valid.
 And in fact, I'm going to forget it because it is unspendable.
 That's why it's a nice mechanism.
 And because it's an output, you're not getting any SegWit discount.
 You're paying the normal price.
-If you want to get into weight units 4 weight units per byte of data but don't worry about weight units I guess.
+If you want to get into weight units - 4 weight units per byte of data - but don't worry about weight units I guess.

 Aaron Van Wirdum: 00:10:51

 And maybe you're also sort of skipping ahead which makes it more confusing anyways I guess just carry on.
-So you just explained how OP_RETURN works, which is also explained in depth in episode 61.
+So you just explained how `OP_RETURN` works, which is also explained in depth in episode 61.

 Sjors Provoost: 00:11:05